 Kids can run, jump and climb their way through the six-acre Children’s Garden, which is free, or explore the flora and fauna of the Myriad Gardens’ landmark, the Crystal Bridge Tropical Conservatory.
 The gardens also have regular events, workshops, movies and concerts for all ages throughout the year, so check the calendar at VisitOKC.com for family-friendly activities.

 Located in the Adventure District, your future firefighter will love the classic fire trucks and other exhibits at the Oklahoma State Firefighters Museum.
 Down the street, the Oklahoma Railway Museum features historic locomotives and train rides on certain days.

-At the National Cowboy & Western Heritage Museum, have your kids explore the Prosperity Junction, a replica of a turn-of-the-century cattle town, and then the Children’s Cowboy Corral, where kids can dress up like little cowpokes and participate in other activities.
+At the National Cowboy & Western Heritage Museum, have your kids explore the Children’s Cowboy Corral, where kids can dress up like little cowpokes and participate in other activities.
 While there, see the collection of Western art and sculpture, as well as remnants of cowboy life, including weaponry, hats, boots and more.

 Outdoor adventure in the Boathouse District includes activities for active kids – big and small zip lines, an 80-foot tower to climb, a playground and more.
 Also, families can rent kayaks, canoes and stand-up paddle boards on the Oklahoma River, with options for children as young as 5.